yashika-singh/first-proj/README.md

 # first-proj
 learning git
 <br>
-hi i am yashika singh this is my first git proj just learning how to use it ehe
+hi this is yashika singh